Sue: Are we underwater this week?

 Sue: Oh dear.

-At least she has something to take her mind off it:
+At least there’s something to take her mind off it.

-Sue: The door is even worse than the monster.
+Sue: That door is even worse than the monster!
 Is it made from marshmallow?

 The Myrka breaks through the bulkhead doors.